Postwurfspezial - Questions and Answers

 - Are bundle or lightweight tray preparations possible with Postwurfspezial?

 With quantities of 250,000 POSTWURFSPEZIAL items and above, bundle preparation may be used if the items are suitable for this purpose.
-However, in principle, POSTWURFSPEZIAL should be posted through lettershops in Deutsche Post trays I or II, which are provided by Deutsche Post.
+However, as a rule the lettershop has to post POSTWURFSPEZIAL items in letter trays of size I or II, which are provided by Deutsche Post if such (light-weight) containers are available.
 This simplifies processing for both the lettershop and Deutsche Post operations.
 If during peak traffic times insufficient trays are available, particularly where this involves large postings, bundle or lightweight tray preparation (cardboard boxes) is permissible.

 - Why is there a surcharge on Postwurfspezial Kreativ?